torkelo/jest-class-spec/README.md

 })
 ```

 No this is not the same.
-In the above example context & service variables will only be created once and shared in both tests, so a side-effect / state modification in the first test can impact the next.
+In the above example context & order variables will only be created once and shared in both tests, so a side-effect / state modification in the first test can impact the next.
 That
 is why setup code like the above is seen as bad and why using a beforeEach block is better.